enricollen/fastRTC-voice-agent/README.md

-# FastRTC Voice Agent
+# 🎙️ FastRTC Voice Agent

-A voice-enabled AI assistant that can engage in natural conversations.
-The project combines FastRTC for real-time communication, ElevenLabs for speech synthesis/recognition, and LiteLLM for LLM-agnostic model support.
+A model-agnostic voice-enabled AI assistant that can engage in natural conversations.
+The project combines FastRTC for real-time communication, multiple speech services, and LiteLLM for flexible model support.

-## Features
+## ✨ Features

 - Real-time voice conversations in multiple languages
+- **Model-agnostic architecture**: Mix and match different providers for each component
-- Speech-to-Text (ElevenLabs, Groq, OpenAI)
+- Speech-to-Text: ElevenLabs, Groq, OpenAI
-- Text-to-Speech (ElevenLabs)
+- Text-to-Speech: ElevenLabs, Kokoro
 - Web interface or phone number access (Gradio)
 - Fully customizable assistant persona
-- LLM-agnostic: easily switch between OpenAI, Gemini, Ollama, and OpenRouter
+- LLM-agnostic: easily switch between OpenAI, Gemini, Groq, Ollama, and OpenRouter
 - Automatic fallback to alternative models if primary model fails
 - Session-based chat history for context-aware conversations
 - Clean, modular class-based architecture
+- Environment variables and command-line arguments for flexible configuration

-## Prerequisites
+## 🔧 Prerequisites
-- ElevenLabs API key
-- API key for your preferred LLM provider (OpenAI, Gemini, or OpenRouter)
+- API keys for your preferred providers
-- Optional: Groq or OpenAI API key for speech-to-text
 - Microphone
 - For local models: Ollama installed and running

-## How to use
+## 🚀 How to use

 1. Clone the repository and navigate to the project directory